picitelli/js-modal/README.md

 <button type="button" data-trigger-modal="modal-example">Trigger Example modal</button>
 ```

-In your JS, reference the modal element, pass it in as a reference and initialize an instance of the modal
+In your JS, reference the modal element, pass it in as an argument and initialize an instance of the modal

 ```js
 var modalEl = document.getElementById('modal-example');